Special Education Links

 Center for Technical Assistance for Excellence in Special Education (TAESE)

-The mission of the Center for Technical Assistance for Excellence in Special Education (TAESE) is to improve results for infants, toddlers, children, and youth with disabilities by working in partnership with and increasing effectiveness of state and local special education agencies by: Providing access to needed expertise and technical assistance services,
+of the Center for Technical Assistance for Excellence in Special Education (TAESE) is to improve results for infants, toddlers, children, and youth with disabilities by working in partnership with and increasing effectiveness of state and local special education agencies by: Providing access to needed expertise and technical assistance services,

 facilitating activities that help agencies meet state and federal requirements, and designing, organizing and implementing a variety of professional development activities.
 TAESE is the technical assistance division of the Center for Persons with Disabilities at Utah State University.